1960: BUS CORPORATION GARAGE, NEW CHESTER ROAD

 1963: NEW FERRY ISOLATION HOSPITAL

-The former hospital was burned down by firemen when contractors refused to demolish it incase they caught something.
+The former isolation hospital at Shorefields had been built in 1865 to treat tropical diseases brought back to the UK by Liverpool seamen.
+After it closed down, it was burned down by firemen when contractors refused to demolish it incase they caught something.

 NEW FERRY SWIMMING BATHS, 1964: